 Libraries may also exercise fair use rights for their own benefit, just as individuals might, for example, to make a copy for the library's collection of a work that is unattainable through normal channels.
 Arguably, a library might even be able to build a special collection, at least partially through copies made pursuant to the fair use statute in those cases where access to original works is limited.
-As will be discussed later, the holding in the Texaco case may affect this right, especially if the copyright owner makes it easy to license the work.
+As mentioned in the e-reserves section, the holding in the Texaco case may affect this right, especially if the copyright owner makes it easy to license the work.

 It is curious that certain media are excluded from the copies permitted by most of Section 108.
-The logical conclusion to draw from this is that these excluded media are subject to more restrictions on copying than the media that are not excluded (print, recordings and electronic media).
+The logical conclusion to draw from this is that these excluded media are subject to more restrictions on copying than the media that are included (print, recordings and digital media).
 This, ironically, is not the case.

 Whereas the library would not be protected under Section 108 for copying a recorded musical performance for a patron, the library would be permitted under Section 107 to make the copy so long as the facts involved in the particular copying request weigh in favor of fair use.
 This would be exactly the same analysis that the library would apply to a reserve request.
-It is probably true, however, that in most cases, if the library were to consider the request for a patron copy under Section 108 and were to adhere to the limitations of subsections (d) and (e) of that Section, the resulting copying would also be a fair use under the four fair use factors analysis of Section 107.
-As discussed below, however, some copying that may go beyond the limits set out in Section 108 (d) and (e) and the "related or concerted" copying limitations of Section 108 (g), would be permitted under Section 107.
-It appears then that copying music, graphics and audiovisual programs for patrons may actually be subject to fewer restrictions by virtue of its exclusion from Section 108 than it would be if these distinctions had not been made.
+As discussed below, some copying may go beyond the limits set out in Section 108 (d) and (e) and the "related or concerted" copying limitations of Section 108 (g), but could still be permitted under Section 107.
+It appears then that copying music, graphics and audiovisual programs for patrons may actually be subject to fewer restrictions by virtue of its exclusion from Section 108.
 The legislature probably did not intend this result but this happens from time to time, especially with statutes that are as complicated and represent as high a degree of compromise as do the library and fair use sections of the copyright law.

 Many librarians may have made a copy of a book that is very hard to find, for example, one that is out of print, or whose publisher has gone out of business, one that is not available through the commonly known trade sources and even quite rarely contained in the collections of other libraries.
-If the librarian were to look carefully at the requirements of Section 108, she would find that only in the case where her own collection originally contained the book but her copy were damaged, deteriorating, lost or stolen would she be protected by the provisions of Section 108 from liability for infringement in making a copy of the rare book.
+If the librarian were to look carefully at the requirements of Section 108, they would find that only in the case where their own collection originally contained the book but their copy was damaged, deteriorating, lost or stolen would they be protected by the provisions of Section 108 from liability for infringement in making a copy of the rare book.
 The scope of Section 108 archival copying is not really so broad as many think it is.

-The recent Texaco decision suggests that to the extent such copying can be characterized as archiving, the domino effect that such a characterization has on the other factors in the fair use analysis, even in the nonprofit context, can undermine a fair use argument.
+The Texaco decision suggests that to the extent such copying can be characterized as archiving, the domino effect that such a characterization has on the other factors in the fair use analysis, even in the nonprofit context, can undermine a fair use argument.
 On the other hand, if it is difficult to obtain permission to copy the work, the fourth factor weighs in favor of fair use.
-The exercise below shows how these two facts counterbalance each other in analysis under the four factors.

 Most university libraries are part of a nonprofit educational institution and so the nonprofit educational purpose of the copying would be generally favored under the first factor.
 But Texaco's holding casts doubt upon this heretofore fairly certain determination.
 If the copying can be described as "archival," at least in some part, the first factor would no longer be so strongly supportive of fair use as would otherwise be the case.
 That determination (the weight of the first factor) may adversely affect the other factors.